HCL-TECH-SOFTWARE/appscan-issue-gateway/providers/rtc/README.md

 **imData** : configuration required to connect to the Issue Management system (RTC in this case)

-- url: The RTC URL to connect to.
+- url: The RTC Server URL to connect to.
-- Username: The user name to connect to the RTC URL.
+- Username: The user name to connect to the RTC Server  URL.
-- Password: The password used to connect to the RTC URL.
+- Password: The password used to connect to the RTC Server URL.
 - projectarea: The RTC project name to be used for the issue migration.
 The issues would be migrated from ASE(or ASoC) to this project.
-- issuetype: (Optional) Used if you would like to override the default issue type.
-Default = &quot;Bug&quot;
+- issuetype: Issue type of the RTC.
+- otherfields: other fields
+- filedAgainst: The category of the issue in RTC.
 - summary: (Optional) Issue attributes can be included with %% substitution variables.
 For example &#39;AppScan: %IssueType% found at %Location%
 - description: (Optional) Issue attributes can be included with %% substitution variables.
 For example "Security issue: %IssueType% Scanner:%Scanner%"
-- filedAgainst: The category of the issue in RTC.